Osvaldo Escudero: Biography

-"We were very young (with Maradona), where we hardly had the illusion of success in first.
+"We were very young (with Maradona), where we hardly had the illusion of success at first.
 Diego always had very good appreciation for me, we were very good friends.
-On the court always interpreted the game well and movements Diego, he also mine and did a very good duo.
-Also with Ramon Diaz (scorer of the tournament).
-We got along all three, "said Escudero, recalling the exploits with the Argentina youth.
+On the court he always interpreted the game well, along with Ramon Diaz (scorer of the tournament).
+We all three got along well, "said Escudero, recalling the exploits with the Argentina youth.